memobank/growth-guide/README.md

 # Memo Bank's growth guide

 Memo Bank's growth guide is a financing guide aimed at established companies that are still growing fast (“scaling“ companies).
-The guide is maintained by [Memo Bank](https://memo.bank/en), a French bank built by entrepreneurs, for entrepreneurs who run small and medium businesses.
+The guide is maintained by [Memo Bank](https://memo.bank/en), a French bank built by entrepreneurs, for entrepreneurs.

 This repository contains the code used to publish our guide at: [guide.memo.bank](https://guide.memo.bank).
 We use [Jekyll](https://jekyllrb.com) with the [Just the Docs](https://just-the-docs.github.io/just-the-docs/) theme.
 This site is built using GitHub Actions and served by [GitHub Page](https://pages.github.com).